dibasdauliya/llama-nyc/README.md

 3. **Analysis**: Watch as the system analyzes the repository in real-time
 4. **Review Results**: Explore comprehensive analysis results with interactive charts
 5. **AI Insights**: Get detailed AI-powered recommendations and insights
+6. **AI Chat**: Have interactive conversations with AI about the repository analysis

 ## Supported Repository Types